Washington Capitals: Playoff struggles (2018–present)

 In December 2023, Monumental Sports & Entertainment founder and team owner Ted Leonsis engaged in a non-binding partnership with Virginia governor Glenn Youngkin to move the Capitals and Washington Wizards to a planned arena in Potomac Yard in Alexandria, Virginia, by 2028.
 The structure would be part of an arts and entertainment district at the site, which would include a practice facility, restaurants, an esports venue, concert hall, and a new headquarters for Monumental.
-In March 2024, after officials in Alexandria announced that the $2 billion entertainment and sports complex plans were scrapped, Washington mayor Muriel Bowser announced she had signed a deal with Leonsis, to keep the Capitals and Wizards in the District "at least until 2050."
+In March 2024, after $1.5 billion in proposed state funding for the stadium was voted down in the Virginia General Assembly, Washington mayor Muriel Bowser announced she had signed a deal with Leonsis to keep the Capitals and Wizards in the District "at least until 2050."
 The Capitals clinched the 2024 playoffs by beating the Philadelphia Flyers on April 16, finishing with a 40–31–11 record and the second wild card spot.
 They were swept by the Presidents' Trophy-winning New York Rangers in the first round.
 On July 8, 2024, the Capitals announced that Chris Patrick would be promoted to general manager, with MacLellan retaining his position as president of hockey operations.

 During the 2024–25 season, Ovechkin broke Wayne Gretzky's regular season goal record of 894, with his 895th career goal in a 4–1 loss to the New York Islanders on April 6, 2025.
 The Capitals also clinched their sixth Metropolitan Division title and the first seed in the Eastern Conference.
 In the playoffs, they were triumphant over the Montreal Canadiens before being defeated by the Hurricanes in the second round.
-Following the season, Nicklas Backstrom left the team to rejoin Brynas IF of the Swedish Hockey League.
+Following the season, Nicklas Bäckström left the team to rejoin Brynäs IF of the Swedish Hockey League.